ietf-wg-cellar/matroska-specification/index_codec.md

 .# Abstract

-This document defines the Matroska codec mappings, including the codec ID, layout of data in a `Block` element and in an optional `CodecPrivate` element.
+This document defines the Matroska multimedia container codec mappings, including the codec ID, layout of data in a `Block` element and in an optional `CodecPrivate` element.

 {mainmatter}